March 3, 2025

 Minimum cost: $0* (*Smartphones aren't free, but you probably already have one)

-YouTube is mainly a visual medium, but sound quality is just as crucial as video quality.
+YouTube is primarily a visual platform, but sound quality is just as crucial as video quality for audience engagement.

 image